2.1 - Emissions accounted for in a Bilan Carbone®

 Induced, avoided or sequestered emissions?

-The three pillars, A/ Reduce emissions; B/ Help others to reduce; C/ Develop carbon sinks, must all be pursued in parallel.
-They are strictly non-combinable with one another: neither additive nor subtractive.
+The three pillars, A/ Reduce one’s emissions; B/ Help others reduce; C/ Develop carbon sinks, must all be pursued in parallel.
+They are strictly non-combinable with each other: neither additive nor subtractive.

 Induced emissions (Pillar A)

-To contribute to the overall reduction of emissions, an organisation shall reduce its own direct and indirect emissions (Pillar A) to the levels required by decarbonisation scenarios compatible with the Paris Agreement.
+To contribute to the global reduction of emissions, an Organisation shall reduce its own direct and indirect emissions (Pillar A) to the levels required by decarbonisation scenarios compatible with the Paris Agreement.

-Except in exceptional cases, Pillar A “reduction of the organisation's emissions” is priority over the other two pillars B and C, due to its role in the organisation's dependence on a system based on fossil fuels, and its influence on the risks and opportunities that the organisation will have to integrate into its strategy.
+Except in exceptional cases, Pillar A “reduction of the Organisation's emissions” is priority relative to the other two pillars B and C, due to its role in the Organisation's dependence on a fossil-fuel based system, and its influence on the risks and opportunities the Organisation will have to integrate into its strategy.

 The Bilan Carbone® quantifies and acts on Pillar A.